 Aside from these information sharing agreements, the Swiss Bank Program is also an important source of information for the IRS and the Department of Justice.
 Through the Swiss Bank Program, the US government receives information from not only banks in Switzerland, but also the foreign subsidiaries of Swiss banks.
 While many Americans still view Switzerland as a haven of banking secrecy, this view is dangerously out of date.
 Reliance on Swiss banking privacy is misplaced and results in identification and subsequent prosecution.

 In situations where criminal conduct is not at issue, FACTA penalties are already harsh.
 Initial failure to disclose under FATCA can be punished with a penalty of up to $10,000.
-Continued non-compliance and failure to report the covered foreign account can result in additional penalties of up to $50,000. additionally any underpayment of tax that occurred due to non-compliance with FATCA Is subject to a potential substantial understatement penalty of up to 40%.
+Continued non-compliance and failure to report the covered foreign account can result in additional penalties of up to $50,000.
+Additionally, any underpayment of tax that occurred due to non-compliance with FATCA Is subject to a potential substantial understatement penalty of up to 40%.

-Referral for criminal penalties due to the failure to comply with FBAR FATCA and other laws is typically reserved for situations where willfulness present and there is an illegal scheme or pattern of illegal behavior.
-The IRS in Department of Justice have an array of penalties they can charge a taxpayer with these penalties include tax evasion under IRC §7201, Filing a false return under IRC § 7206(1), conspiracy under 18 U.S.C. §371, and a number of other statutes authorizing criminal penalties.
+Referral for criminal penalties due to the failure to comply with FBAR or FATCA and other laws is typically reserved for situations where willfulness present and there is an illegal scheme or pattern of illegal behavior.
+The IRS and Department of Justice have an array of penalties they can charge a taxpayer with these penalties include tax evasion under IRC §7201, Filing a false return under IRC § 7206(1), conspiracy under 18 U.S.C. §371, and a number of other statutes authorizing criminal penalties.
 Should the IRS and Department of Justice C criminal penalties civil fines and penalties described above will also still apply.

-Work With a Tax Attorney if You Suspect Past Offshore Non-Compliance
+Work With a Tax Attorney if You Suspect Past Offshore Noncompliance

-If you suspect that you may have failed to disclose certain far and accounts as required by law, you do have options to correct the error and chief compliance. two options to fix offshore disclosure problems are Offshore Voluntary Disclosure Program (OVDP) and Streamlined Disclosure.
+If you suspect that you may have failed to disclose certain far and accounts as required by law, you do have options to correct the error and chief compliance.
+Two options to fix offshore disclosure problems are Offshore Voluntary Disclosure Program (OVDP) and streamlined disclosure.
 However, the taxpayer should not take action before speaking to a tax attorney because a botched voluntary disclosure or disclosing under the wrong program can potentially provide the government evidence of your noncompliance for a subsequent prosecution.